MicrosoftDocs/biztalk-docs/biztalk/technical-guides/appendix-b-hyper-v-architecture-and-feature-overview.md

     -   Hardware costs are significantly reduced because multiple virtual machines can run on a single physical machine, therefore, a separate physical machine is not required for every computer.

-    -   Hyper-V licensing costs are included with the license cost of [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)].
-Hyper-V can also be purchased for use as a stand-alone product that can be installed on [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)] Server Core.
+    -   Hyper-V licensing costs may be included with the license cost of Windows Server, and may also be purchased as a stand-alone product.

     -   Power requirements may be significantly reduced by consolidating existing applications onto a virtualized Hyper-V environment due to the reduced physical hardware “footprint” that is required.

-4.  **Fault tolerance support through Hyper-V clustering** – Because Hyper-V is a cluster aware application, [!INCLUDE[btsWinSvr2k8](../includes/btswinsvr2k8-md.md)] provides native host clustering support for virtual machines created in a Hyper-V virtualized environment.
+4.  **Fault tolerance support through Hyper-V clustering** – Because Hyper-V is a cluster aware application, Windows Server provides native host clustering support for virtual machines created in a Hyper-V virtualized environment.

 5.  **Ease of deployment and management**:

     -   Consolidation of existing servers into fewer physical servers simplifies deployment.

     -   A comprehensive Hyper-V management solution is available with System Center Virtual Machine Manager.
-For more information about System Center Virtual Machine Manager, see [http://go.microsoft.com/fwlink/?LinkID=111303](http://go.microsoft.com/fwlink/?LinkID=111303).
+[What's new in VMM in System Center](https://docs.microsoft.com/system-center/vmm/whats-new?view=sc-vmm-2016) provides some guidance.

 6.  **Key Hyper-V performance characteristics**:

     -   **Improved hardware sharing architecture** - Hyper-V provides improved access and utilization of core resources, such as disk, networking, and video when running guest operating systems with a hypervisor-aware kernel and which are equipped with requisite virtual server client (VSC) code (known as Hyper-V enlightened I/O).
 Enlightenments are enhancements made to the operating system to help reduce the cost of certain operating system functions like memory management.
-Presently, both [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)] and [!INCLUDE[btsWinVista](../includes/btswinvista-md.md)] support Hyper-V enlightened I/O and a hypervisor aware kernel via installation of Hyper-V integration services.
 Integration components, which include VSC drivers, are also available for other client operating systems.

-         Disk performance is critical for disk I/O intensive enterprise applications such as Microsoft [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] and in addition to Hyper-V enlightened I/O; Hyper-V provides “Passthrough” disk support which provides disk performance on par with physical disk performance.
+         Disk performance is critical for disk I/O intensive enterprise applications such as Microsoft BizTalk Server and in addition to Hyper-V enlightened I/O; Hyper-V provides “Passthrough” disk support which provides disk performance on par with physical disk performance.
 Note that “Passthrough” disk support provides improved performance at a small cost to convenience.
 “Passthrough” disks are essentially physical disks/LUNs that are attached to a virtual machine and do not support some of the functionality of virtual disks, such as Virtual Machine Snapshots.

     -   **Processor hardware-assisted virtualization support** – Hyper-V takes full advantage of processor hardware assisted virtualization support that is available with recent processor technology.